 Acetaminophen Clinical Guidelines and Studies

 These links and downloads include guidelines on acetaminophen's role in pain management and useful overviews of TYLENOL® products.
-Also featured: abstracts from a wide range of recent studies on osteoarthritis care.
+Links provided here are for informational purposes only.
+No affiliation or endorsement is implied.

 Professional Guidelines on Pain Management

 These organizations have recommended acetaminophen as a first–line treatment for a range of conditions:

 Persistent Pain in Older Adults

 Owing to its greater safety than traditional NSAIDs, acetaminophen is recommended as a first-line therapy for management of osteoarthritis and lower back pain in older adults.